aisbreaker/aisbreaker-api-bash/README.md

 # aisbreakter.sh

 ## Introduction
-aisbreakter.sh is a tool to provide a simple commandline interface to generative AI services of AIsBreaker.org, including OpenAI/ChatGPT, all Hugging Face AIs,
+`aisbreaker.sh` is a tool to provide a simple commandline interface to generative AI services of [AIsBreaker.org](https://aisbreaker.org/), including OpenAI/ChatGPT, all Hugging Face AIs,
 Google Gemini AI, and more.